goodylove/userlist-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+ABOUT THE APP
+Run json-server --watch data/db.json to fecth json
+To search for a user input the first letter of any user of your chioce To view any of the user details click on the view details button of any user

 ### `npm test`

 Launches the test runner in the interactive watch mode.\